There is sugar in any bottle of wine. Period. The question is, how much is the sugar content in wine?

 As wine drinkers learn more, they tend to eschew what is perceived as “beginner” wines, such as those mentioned above.
 When I am working with a group in a tasting or a class setting, those who have some wine knowledge under their belt tend to make blanket statements such as “I only like dry wines…nothing sweet”.
 This, I find, is the perfect time to drop some wine knowledge.

 What I have learned is that when a beginner/novice wine consumer says “sweet”, they generally mean fruity.
 And when they say “dry”, they generally mean tannic.
 I have tested this time and time again.
 As a general rule, most wines that I pour in my classes are dry.
 Occasionally there might be a sweet wine or a dessert wine, but generally, I am pouring a flight of dry wines.
-People frequently exclaim that a CA or a NZ Sauvignon Blanc is sweet…..when what they are actually smelling and tasting is the fruit-forward characteristic of the grape, and perhaps the ripeness of the fruit from the generally warmer climate.
+People frequently exclaim that a CA or an NZ Sauvignon Blanc is sweet…..when what they are actually smelling and tasting is the fruit-forward characteristic of the grape, and perhaps the ripeness of the fruit from the generally warmer climate.
 People are astounded to realize that this wine is dry.
 It is, by far, the #1 most common takeaway that people walk away within my classes.
-The same goes with red wines.
+The same goes for red wines.

 “Fruitier” grapes are commonly thought to be “sweet”.
 An Argentinian Malbec is a perfect example.
 In contrast, when I pour a tannic wine (say a Cabernet Sauvignon), they think THIS is the dry wine.
 When I tell them they are both dry, they get a bit confused.
 This is another perfect time to drop some wine knowledge.
 I explain to students that tannins are naturally occurring in the skins, stems, and seeds of grapes.
 And that tannins give a drying sensation in your mouth.
 How can a beginner truly understand the feeling of tannins?
 Steep a cup of tea with a teabag.
 Wring out the teabag.
 Stick the tea bag in your mouth and bite down.
 THIS, my friends, is tannins.
 Then when they go back to the red wines, they can understand and feel that same drying sensation with the Cabernet Sauvignon.

-1. Insert grapes/grape juice in tank
+1. Insert grapes/grape juice in the tank

 2. Add yeast (what I call Pac-Mans) to the juice